-A close Maharashtrian friend of mine recently introduced me to a dish similar to this.
-I decided to take it upon myself to adjust it to my Western palate with my crockpot curry chicken recipe; the addition of coconut milk definitely helps to even out the spicier elements of the recipe.
+A close Maharashtrian friend of mine recently introduced me to a curry chicken dish.
+I decided to take it upon myself to adjust it to my Western palate with my own crockpot curry chicken recipe; the addition of coconut milk definitely helps to even out the spicier elements of the recipe.

 In keeping with our crockpot theme, this spectacular recipe combines Indian spices with the ever-popular coconut flavors to produce a warm and satisfying curry that is sure to fill your belly and heart with untold Eastern pleasures.

 You’ll notice that I’ve included a little chilli in this dish, and while you can feel free to omit this if you’re not a fan of hot and spicy foods, I think it really serves to get the taste buds standing to attention.
 This mild spiciness, combined with the sweetness of the tomato and the rich texture of the coconut milk, is nothing short of amazing.